LeeyaD/rb130/written_prep.md

  ```

-# REVIEW once more, THEN ADD to Anki deck
-4. How do blocks work?
+4. How do blocks work? - DONE
-Defined with the keywords `do`..`end` or curly braces `{}` directly following a method's invocation, blocks are passed to the method as an implicit argument.
-If the keyword `yield` is included in the method's implementation, code execution will jump from the method to the block to run the code there, then execution returns to the method implementation and continue running code from where it left off.
+Defined with the keywords `do`..`end` or curly braces `{}`, blocks directly following the invocation of a method are passed to the method as an implicit argument.
+If the keyword `yield` is included in the method's implementation, code execution will jump from the method to the block to run the code there, then execution returns to the method to continue from where it left off.

 Blocks can have parameters and due to a block's lenient arity, no errors are raised if too many or too few arguments are passed to it.
 When passed more arguments than there are block parameters, the block will ignore the extra arguments.
 When passed fewer arguments than there are block parameters, the block will set its extra parameters to `nil`).
 ```ruby